aadhicypher/Decision_Companion_System/README.md

 ---

-### MySQL over NoSQL
+### PostgreSQL over NoSQL

 The data is strongly relational — a Decision has Options, Options have Scores, Scores reference Criteria, and Criteria belong to SubCategories.
 All of that benefits from foreign keys and JOIN queries.
 A document store would require me to manage those relationships in application code, which is worse.

+PostgreSQL specifically also gives strong ACID guarantees, which matters here because saving a decision result involves multiple related writes — options, scores, and the result record — that all need to succeed or fail together.

-Trade-off: SQL requires defined schemas and migrations.
+Trade-off: PostgreSQL requires defined schemas and migrations.
 This caused some pain during early development when I was changing models often — I ended up resetting migrations a few times.
 A document store would have been more flexible during that phase.
 ---

 ### Criteria in the Database, Not Code